uhh-pd-ml/omnijet_alpha/README.md

 Make sure to adjust the `--n_files_*` arguments to your needs, and set the env variable `JETCLASS_DIR` and `JETCLASS_DIR_TOKENIZED` in the `.env` file.

-Afterwards, the tokenized dataset will be saved in if a subdirectory of the `JETCLASS_DIR_TOKENIZED` directory and can be used to train the backbone model.
+Afterwards, the tokenized dataset will be saved in a subdirectory of the `JETCLASS_DIR_TOKENIZED` directory and can be used to train the backbone model.

 ### Generative training